- Native to Himalayan region.

 - Dominates native vegetation and diminishes conservation value.

 - May decrease beneficial pollinator visits to native plants.

 Integrated Pest Management Options

-- Best time to remove policeman’s helmet is late June to early August, when it is in flower.
+- The best time to remove Policeman’s Helmet is late June to early August, when it is in flower.

-- Best to avoid removal once seed pods are ripe, as they will release seeds and may increase the spread of this plant.
+- It is best to avoid removal once seed pods are present, as they will release seeds and may increase the spread of this plant.